Phillip D. Bissett

-Phillip D. Bissett (born September 11, 1956), was a member of the Maryland House of Delegates, District 30 in Anne Arundel County and is a former Republican candidate for Anne Arundel County Executive.
+Phillip D. Bissett (born September 11, 1956) is an American politician who was a member of the Maryland House of Delegates representing District 30 in Anne Arundel County from 1991 to 1999.
+In 2002, he unsuccessfully ran for Anne Arundel County Executive, losing to incumbent Janet S. Owens in the general election.

 Background

 Bissett was appointed to replace the late Aris T. Allen in the Maryland House of Delegates in 1991.
 He served until 1999 when he was defeated by C. Richard D'Amato for his seat in Anne Arundel County's District 30.

 Education

 Bissett attended Southern High School.
 After high school he attended Anne Arundel Community College.

 Career

 Bissett has been active in the Republican Party for many years.
 Prior to serving as State Delegate in the Maryland House of Delegates, he was a member of the County Executive's Transition Team for Anne Arundel County in 1990.
 He has also served on the State Commission on the Capital City and the South County Environmental Commission.